-The Council members believe that the council has adequate financial resources to continue in operation for the foreseeable future and accordingly the annual financial statements have been prepared on a going concern basis.
-The Council has satisfied itself that the Council is in a sound financial position and that it has access to sufficient borrowing facilities to meet its foreseeable cash requirements.
-The Council are not aware of any new material changes that may adversely impact the Council.
-The Council is also not aware of any material non-compliance with statutory or regulatory requirements or of any pending changes to legislation which may affect the Council.
+The council believe that the council has adequate financial resources to continue in operation for the foreseeable future and accordingly the annual financial statements have been prepared on a going concern basis.
+The council have satisfied themselves that the council is in a sound financial position and that it has access to sufficient borrowing facilities to meet its foreseeable cash requirements.
+The council are not aware of any new material changes that may adversely impact the council.
+The council are also not aware of any material non-compliance with statutory or regulatory requirements or of any pending changes to legislation which may affect the council.